sascommunities/wordle-sas/README.md

  * uses the "official" word lists from New York Times as curated by [cfreshman](https://github.com/cfreshman)
  * also verifies guesses as "valid" using the list of allowed guesses, again curated by [cfreshman](https://github.com/cfreshman)
  * uses DATA step array to verify guesses against solution word.
 Other approaches might be to use hash object or SAS/IML, both of which would probably result in smaller code.
+ * Use DATA step object method to create a gridded output of the game board.
+[Credit to my SAS friends in Japan](http://sas-tumesas.blogspot.com/2022/03/wordlesasdo-overhash-iterator-object.html) for this idea!
+My earlier version used PROC REPORT with style attributes applied to the table cells.
+I've kept some of those screenshots below.

 To play: